 Trucks on Florida’s highways can be dangerous, and when an 18 wheeler, a big rig, or a semi tractor trailer collides with cars on a highway, such as I-4 or I-75, they can cause devastating injuries.
 When semi tractor trailers are fully-loaded, they sometimes weigh 80,000 pounds or even more.
 When a vehicle this large collides with a smaller passenger car, motorcycle, bicycle, or pedestrian, the result is often catastrophic injury or death.
 Because of the potential for very large trucks to do such great damage, federal regulations dictate that they must carry substantial liability insurance policies.
-A person who has been injured or the survivors of a person who has been killed due to the negligence of an 18 wheeler truck driver may make a claim to recover damages that occurred as a result of the accident.
+A person who has been injured or the survivors of a person who has been killed in a wreck due to the negligence of an 18 wheeler truck driver may make a claim to recover damages that occurred as a result of the accident.
 In these types of cases, it’s best to call an experienced truck accident lawyer.

-Truck accidents are often a consequence of driver error, or other unsafe equipment.
-These are some of the reasons truck accidents happen when they shouldn’t:
+- A truck accident is often the consequence of driver error, or other unsafe equipment.
+These are some of the reasons a truck accident could happen when they shouldn’t:

 - Drivers do not have the required training and qualifications.

 - Drivers are held to unrealistically tight schedules and deadlines.

 - Truck drivers may become fatigued from driving for long hours without rest.

 - Some truck drivers use drugs to help stay on the road longer without sleep; others may driving under the influence of alcohol.